sanyaade-teachings/pippi/README.md

 Which will produce a WAV file named `multi_snare_bounce_example.wav` in the examples directory.

+## Now what?

-There are more examples, give em a whirl.
+There are more examples, give em a whirl, and try your own.
+(And let me know when things break please!)

 ## To run tests